Health Office

 • If you child feels ill enough that he/she would not be able to benefit from being at school.

-If your student will not be attending school due to illness, please call 651-403-8107 as soon as you make the decision to keep them home.
+If your student will not be attending school due to illness, please call your child's school attendance line as soon as you make the decision to keep them home.
 Please notify the school health office if your child has strep throat, chicken pox, head lice, pink eye, a rash, or any other communicable concern.

 FIRST AID